labxscut/elsa/README.rst

         > git clone ssh://git@github.com/your/elsa elsa

-    Make your edits and create a pull request.
+    Make your edits and create a pull request to merge back.

 EXECUTABLES
 --------------------